Murder charge after body found in Northland forest

-Police believe the body is Northland woman, Gaelene Bright, who was last spoken to at her home address in the early hours of 1 May.
-Police found the body in an area of the Waipoua Forest, near State Highway 12, Waimamaku.
+Police believe the body is Northland woman Gaelene Bright, who was last spoken to at her home address in the early hours of May 1.

+Police found the body in an area of the Waipoua Forest, near State Highway 12 in Waimamaku.

 The 61-year-old man has been charged with murder and has been interviewed by police.